-Each Judge provides a score from 0 to 50 points to each competitor.
-Scores will be whole numbers (no tenths).
+Each Judge provides a score from 0 to 20 points to each competitor.
+Scores will be whole numbers and tenths.
 Judges follow the Moguls criteria and use the range for scoring.

 Each Turns Judge must first determine a winner for each pairing.
 There can be no ties: the competitors' scores must be different.